Dr Lawrence Faulkner

 Many institutions use peripheral blood stem cell collections (leukapheresis) to take cells from the donor and might provide better short-term engraftment at the cost of substantially increased risk of chronic graft versus host disease (GVHD).
 This complication has the potential to make quality of life worse than the thalassemia itself.

 Please feel free to ask the staff for any clarifications on this topic.

-It should also be borne in mind that BMT has been done in over 4.000 thalassemic individuals while GT has only been tested in a handful of patients with still little follow up.
+It should also be borne in mind that BMT has been done in over 4,000 thalassaemic individuals while GT has only been tested in a much smaller number of patients with relatively short follow up.
 Many uncertainties remain in terms of long-term safety and efficacy.
 Also GT seems to still struggle to induce full transfusion-independence in the most common type (β0/β0) of severe thalassemia.
 Lastly, GT protocols are incorporating increasingly aggressive drugs to get rid of the diseased marrow that may compromise fertility.

 At present most young children with a compatible donor are expected to do very well with BMT and waiting for GT might not be justified, while for older patients or those lacking a compatible donor it is more difficult to provide sound recommendations.